ywcui1990/numenta-apps/taurus/pipeline/scripts/README.md

 ### Keep it simple

-If you take a look at the sources, you might notice a remarkable similarity between `initialize-remote-taurus-servers.sh` and `update-remote-taurus-servers.sh`.
+If you take a look at the sources, you might notice a remarkable similarity between `initialize-remote-taurus-servers.sh`, `update-remote-taurus-servers.sh`, and `refresh-remote-taurus-servers.sh`.
 While it goes against the Don't Repeat Yourself (DRY) mantra to duplicate, rather than share, code between the two scripts.
 The scripts themselves stand on their own as single, plain-text files with no outside dependencies, and can be read as they are executed: linearly, from top to bottom.
 There is also a single nexus of configuration (the environment), from which an installation may be reproduced, or altered deterministically.
 An entire environment setup may exist in a single revision-control-system-, and configuration-management-system-, friendly text file that may be `source`ed in a shell before the script(s) are executed.